aylestoneallotments/www.aylestoneallotments.co.uk/README.md

 ## License

 Copyright © 2014–2015 [thoughtbot, inc](http://thoughtbot.com).
 Proteus Jekyll is free software, and may be redistributed under the terms specified in the [license](LICENSE.md).

+## Compiling Javascripts

+sudo npm install uglify-js -g

+Then use it to compress your files…

+uglifyjs _includes/assets/javascript/* -o js/application.js